 - Copies of your Social Security card – Do you remember where you put your Social Security card?
 If not, start doing some digging.

 - Pay stubs – You can provide proof of your income in the form of pay stubs.
 If you work for yourself, you can gather your profit-to-loss statement for your business.
 But if you’re covering your down payment with a gift, obtain a letter from the person who is providing it.
-Make sure it clearly states this person does not expect to be paid back.
+Make sure it clearly states this person does not expect you to pay him back in the future.

 - Tax documents- You should gather your tax returns (form 1040s) and W-2 forms dating back for at least the last two years.
 If you’re self-employed, you can provide your Form 1099s.
 These documents will help give your lender a complete picture of your most recent income.